ajaikumarvs/Ixio/README.md

 Ixio is a modern, user-friendly desktop application for flashing ISO files to USB drives across Windows, macOS, and Linux.
 Built with Tauri v2, SvelteKit, and TypeScript, it will provide a comprehensive solution for creating bootable USB drives with advanced features and safety controls.

+🔄 **🚧 UNDER ACTIVE DEVELOPMENT 🚧** 🔄

-*This project is currently in active development.*
+> *This project is currently in active development and features are being implemented.*

 ## 🚀 Features